Bloodbat/SanguineMutants/README.md

 ## Aleae

-Based on Mutable Instruments Branches.
+A polyphonic pair of Bernoulli gates based on Mutable Instruments Branches.
 Works as described in the hardware manual.
 Every option is present on the face plate: no need to go context menu diving.

 ## Anuli